 The jury's anger towards Bayer showed in the verdict.
 The jury award $1.8 million in compensatory damages and $24.2 million in punitive damages.

 What does this verdict mean?
 Plaintiff's lawyer had been on the defensive after losing three consecutive trials in federal court.
 This win is a real game changer.
-Settlement negotiations are going to have a very different vibe after this verdict.
+Settlement negotiations are going to have a very different vibe after this verdict no matter what ultimately happens on appeal with this verdict.
 It is not just that the jury found Bayer negligent.
 The bigger story is the size of the verdict and what the says about how future juries are going to view these cases.